gofiber/fiber/docs/api/middleware/csrf.md

 	- See GoFiber recipe [CSRF](https://github.com/gofiber/recipes/tree/master/csrf) for an example of using the CSRF middleware without a user session.

 2. **With Sessions**: This is generally considered more secure.
-It uses the Synchronizer Token Pattern and requires a user session, and the use of pre-session which prevents login CSRF attacks.
+It uses the Synchronizer Token Pattern and requires a user session, and the use of pre-session, which prevents login CSRF attacks.

 	- See GoFiber recipe [CSRF with Session](https://github.com/gofiber/recipes/tree/master/csrf-with-session) for an example of using the CSRF middleware with a user session.